 Our 72m2 flat is located on a hill (altitude 100), one of the highest located areas in Brussels.
 It has a great view of coloured skies at sunset peaking through and above the big trees across the street.
 It is located near Dudenpark, a forest-vibe park with a great number tall beech trees, ideal for running, dog spotting, and walking through when you want to head towards Brussels Midi (international train station, 40' walk), Parvis de Saint Gilles (local cafes and restaurants, 40' walk) or the city centre, 60' walk).

 It is a one-bedroom apartment with a balcony at the front and the back of the building.
-The bedroom is located at the back of the building (very quiet), has a queen size bed (200x160) and can be completely darkened with curtains.
+The bedroom is located at the back of the building (very quiet), has a double bed with a firm mattress (200x160) and can be completely darkened with curtains.
 The living room is at the front of the building and has a very comfortable sleeping sofa (200x140) as we love to have people over.
 The room can be darkened with curtains (though not as dark as the bedroom) and there are some faint sounds from the street coming through (light sleeper talking here).
+We don't have any equipment to accommodate the needs of babies or small children.
+If you'd want to travel with two (smaller) kids but they need to sleep in different beds, there is the option of an extra 1-person fold out couch-to-bed in the bedroom at the end of the double bed.

 The living room has a television screen with Chromecaster (no smart or regular tv), 2 yogamats, yoga blocks and ball, and weights.
 The dinner table is also located in the living room, alongside a desk and drawing table (used as a corner for artistic work).